 Note: I receive no commission, kickback, fee, or other benefit from the professionals I recommend, so you can trust this list includes only people who have proven themselves worthy of your consideration.

-What I do: Most people moving back to Canada have a ton of general questions across a range of topics, including about buying real estate in some cases.
-Many also need help planning and informing their decision making in the months and years leading up to their move on everything from taxes to health care to buying real estate in Canada.
-I answer these questions and help returning Canadians plan a smooth and confident move as a Professional Mobility Consultant and Real Estate Investment Advisor.
+What I do: Most people moving back to Canada have a wide range of questions, concerns, and considerations and this can make the return seem overwhelming.
+Many need help planning and informing their decision making in the months and years leading up to their move on everything from taxes to health care to buying real estate in Canada.
+I answer these questions and help returning Canadians plan a smooth and confident move in my role as a professional Mobility Consultant and Real Estate Investment Advisor.
 Sometimes my clients need a team of professionals to help them.
-I work closely with the professionals listed below to ensure clients get coordinated and prompt support.
+I work closely with the professionals listed in this resource to ensure clients get professional, prompt, and coordinated support.

 My name is Paul Kurucz and I have supported some 1000 clients since 2003.
 My Moving Back to Canda Support Services and Real Estate Advising Services.

 Most professionals in Canada will not understand your context, are not used to dealing with expatriate clients, and quite frankly, do not want to spend the time and energy getting to know you.

 Please note that I have learned this from my many years of experience working hard to find the best professionals to support my hundreds of clients.

 Three suggested screening criteria: